 The Emerging Professionals Section provides networking, career development, continuing education, and training resources for those who are entering, reentering, or changing careers in fields related to public gardening.
 Its overall purpose is to engage future public garden leaders in professional and peer networking and career development.

 The Association offers students discounted pricing to attend the Annual Conference as well as any Professional Section Symposia.
 Presentation opportunities are also available at the Annual Conference by way of Poster and Student Presentations.

-More information on Poster and Student Presentations can be found on our 2016 Conference website coming soon.
+More information on Poster and Student Presentations can be found on our Conference website.

 Online Career Center

 Our Career Development Center is the most comprehensive resource of its kind for the public horticulture industry—providing position openings in botanic gardens, arboreta, zoos, horticultural societies, and even museums, along with a number of other career-oriented resources for experienced and new public horticulture professionals, as well as those just beginning to explore the industry.